 You can access your personal information we hold by writing to us at this address:

-emh group, Quality & Standards Team, Memorial House, Stenson Road, Coalville, and Leicestershire, LE67 4JP
+Emh, Governance & Assurance Team, Memorial House, Stenson Road,

 If we are processing your personal information based upon your consent (e.g. as part of our marketing or promotional activities or to make a voluntary referral to an external agency), you have the right to withdraw your consent at any time.

-If you require any further information about your right to rectification, erasure, or restriction, or you object to processing or wish to withdraw your consent, please contact us (see How to contact us below).
+If you require any further information about your right to rectification, erasure, restriction of or object to processing or you wish to withdraw your consent please contact us (see How to contact us below).

 We take any complaints we receive about the collection and use of personal information very seriously.
 We would encourage you to bring it to our attention if you think that our collection or use of information is unfair, misleading or inappropriate.
 You can make a complaint at any time by contacting us (see How to contact us below).

-Post: Quality & Standards Team, emh group, Memorial House, Stenson Road, Coalville, Leicestershire, LE67 4JP
+- Post: Governance & Assurance Team, Memorial House, Stenson Road, Coalville, Leicestershire, LE67 4JP.

 What are cookies?

 A cookie is a small file placed on your computer hard drive that helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 There are two main kinds of cookies: session cookies and persistent cookies: